SUPPLY CHAIN LOGISTICS – FLEXIBILITY

 - Physical Flexibility involves work units that can be reconfigured and repurposed to produce different products on demand, along with the capacity to expand operations and facilities.

 - Design Flexibility involves the ability to redesign and test parts and product inputs to adjust to multiple market requirements including customer demand and environmental impact.

 - Product Flexibility involves interchangeability and repurposing of parts and product configurations to support inter-operability strategies and reduce inventory redundancies and obsolescence.

 - Lead-Time Flexibility involves product replenishment and quick-time delivery strategies in response to demand shifts, customer preferences and the need to mitigate risk events.

-- Supply Chain Design Flexibility involves multiple responsive supply chains dedicated to different needs [different customers or different types of risk events], including such examples as build-to-order, build-to-plan, build-to-stock, and build-to-spec supply chains.
+- Supply Chain Design Flexibility involves multiple responsive supply chains dedicated to different needs , including such examples as build-to-order, build-to-plan, build-to-stock, and build-to-spec supply chains.

 - Logistics Flexibility involves the ability to adjust the route taken to move goods, funds or information between points, by providing choices for inventory deployment and modes of transport selection.

 - Material Flexibility involves the ability to re-engineer products and product content in the face of resource shortages and risk demands.

 To create flexible Global SCL, it is necessary to integrate strategy, processes, metrics and technology across the business and among suppliers.
 A holistic approach involves questions that must be asked of internal stakeholders as well as key suppliers .

 Global SCL flexibility must be system-wide in assessing the capabilities and flexibility of key suppliers, and ensuring that these strategic partners are in sound financial health.
 We can call that “flexibility at source”.